Negotiation

 Signing the Treaty of Trianon on 4 June 1920.
-Albert Apponyi standing in the middle.
+Hungary's Albert Apponyi is standing in the middle.

 Negotiation is a dialogue between two or more parties to resolve points of difference, gain an advantage for an individual or collective, or craft outcomes to satisfy various interests.
 The parties aspire to agree on matters of mutual interest.
 The agreement can be beneficial for all or some of the parties involved.
 The negotiators should establish their own needs and wants while also seeking to understand the wants and needs of others involved to increase their chances of closing deals, avoiding conflicts, forming relationships with other parties, or maximizing mutual gains.
 Distributive negotiations, or compromises, are conducted by putting forward a position and making concessions to achieve an agreement.
 The degree to which the negotiating parties trust each other to implement the negotiated solution is a major factor in determining the success of a negotiation.

 People negotiate daily, often without considering it a negotiation.
-Negotiations may occur in organizations, including businesses, non-profits, and governments, as well as in sales and legal proceedings, and personal situations such as marriage, divorce, parenting, friendship, etc. Professional negotiators are often specialized.
+Negotiations may occur in organizations, including businesses, non-profits, and governments, as well as in purchasing and sales, legal proceedings, and personal situations such as marriage, divorce, parenting, friendship, etc. Professional negotiators are often specialized.
 Examples of professional negotiators include union negotiators, leverage buyout negotiators, peace negotiators, and hostage negotiators.
 They may also work under other titles, such as diplomats, legislators, or arbitrators.
 Negotiations may also be conducted by algorithms or machines in what is known as automated negotiation.
 In automated negotiation, the participants and process have to be modeled correctly.
-Recent negotiation embraces complexity.